natecostello/van_two_point_oh/blog/2022-11-3-starlink/starlink.md

-Notes:
+---
+type: post
+section: blog
+categories:
+ # one or more categories is permitted
+ - functional
+navTitle:
+title: Starlink
+author: Nate
+date: 2022-11-03
+tags:
+ - van
+ - build
+ - comms

+metatags:
+	# no metatags
+cover:
+	# image file
+ img: cover.jpeg
+	# if attribution is needed
+	# source: [vecteezy]
+	# url: url
+---

 **TLDR: Starlink is a game changer for RVs.
 It's stock power consumption is not insignificant if used continuously.
 For the daring, power consumption can be improved dramatically and mounting can be accomplished in an "always deployed" configuration.**

-## General Thoughts and Experience
+## Impressions and Experience

 We hooked up our Starlink for the first time on Hatteras Island in mid April of 2022.
 We changed our service address to Hatteras (a generic address) and it connected immediately.
 Starlink had just started rolling out roaming capability recently and after that first change in service address we never had to change it again (including two trips across the country).

 For us service has been pretty amazing from the beginning.
 The only time we've had trouble connecting is in heavy tree cover in the Pacific Northwest, and unless its very heavy there is often still enough connectivity to stream.
 However, for VOIP, Zoom, or anything realtime, you do need a fully unobstructed view of the Northish sky.

 Power usage isn't too bad but does add up: Running a Multiplus just for Starlink (our only semi-continuous AC load) costs you ~20 watts at zero load.
 Add in the Starlink and you're probably burning 80-100 watts total, 24/7.
-I never bothered to suss it out exactly but it was not negligible in our daily energy balance (and we have a big system).
+It was not negligible in our daily energy balance (and we have a big system).
 This can be improved, as discussed below.

 ### Story Time: